hapify/cli/libs/syntax/README.md

 ### Properties short-codes

 For filtering an array or testing a field by its properties, we use short-codes.
-To read more about fields and models properties, please refer to https://bitbucket.org/tractrs/hapify-web-app/src/master/README.md.

 Here is the list of short-codes available for a field: